mdombrov-33/PaletteSnap/README.md

 ## Key Features

-- **Automatic Color Extraction:** Upload an image and get a set of extracted colors to work with.
+- **Automatic Color Extraction:** Upload an image and get a set of extracted colors to work with
-- **Role Assignment:** Colors are assigned meaningful roles based on luminance and contrast relationships.
+- **Role Assignment:** Colors are assigned meaningful roles based on luminance and contrast relationships
-- **Real-time Color Editing:** Modify colors with color pickers; roles and previews update dynamically.
+- **Real-time Color Editing:** Modify colors with color pickers; roles and previews update dynamically
-- **Accessibility Contrast Checks:** Foreground colors are tested against the background for WCAG-compliant contrast ratios, with clear pass/fail feedback.
+- **Accessibility Contrast Checks:** Foreground colors are tested against the background for WCAG-compliant contrast ratios, with clear pass/fail feedback
-- **Live Preview:** Instantly see how your palette looks in example UI components.
+- **Live Preview:** Instantly see how your palette looks in example UI components
-- **Export Options:** Export your finalized palette in various formats.
+- **Export Options:** Export your finalized palette in various formats

 ## How It Works (Simplified)